0xNoor/rtems-docs/user/bsps/aarch64/raspberrypi4.rst

 The 'raspberrypi4b' BSP currently supports only the LP64 ABI.
 ILP32 is not supported.
 Raspberry pi 4B all variants and Raspberry Pi 400  are supported.
-The default bootloader which is used by the Raspbian OS or other OS can be used to boot the RTEMS.
-Currently, QEMU emulation is not supported.
+The default bootloader which is used by the Raspbian OS or other OS can be used to boot RTEMS.
+SMP is currently not supported.

+Raspberry Pi 4B has 2 types of interrupt controller, GIC-400 (GICv2) and ARM
+legacy generic controller.
+Both are supported.
+By default, raspberrypi 4B uses ARM legacy generic controller.
+Set ``enable_gic=1`` in the ``config.txt`` file to enable GIC.

 Clock Driver
 ------------

 The clock driver uses the `ARM Generic Timer`.

 Console Driver
 --------------